xmtp/XIPs/XIPs/xip-43-permission-pref-proofs.md

 ## Backward Compatibility

-The permission signature is an _optional_ parameter when starting a new conversation.
+The encoded permission payload is an _optional_ parameter when starting a new conversation.
 Existing conversations will not be affected, and client apps using outdated SDKs will continue to work without updates.

 ## Security Considerations